w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 But what if the data we own can be easily modified or tampered after they have been singed and stored?

-Here is where blockchain plays and important role.
-In fact, blockchains are essentially databases where data are stored within blocks.
-Because blocks are concatenated using hash functions., where for example the hash of block `N + 1` contains data of that block together with the hash of the previous block `N`.
+Here is where **blockchain** plays and important role.
+In fact, blockchains are essentially databases where data are stored within blocks concatenated using hash functions, where for example the hash of block `N + 1` contains data of that block together with the hash of the previous block `N`.
 This creates the situation where if you modify the content of block `N` you will change the hash of block `N + 1`, `N + 2`, etc. You will need to modify quite a lot of data and in proof-of-stake blockchains like Polkadot such attack is financially expensive, and attempting doing it will get you slashed and lose your stake.

-So, with blockchain as a mean of storing data permanently without any option to modify them we can make sure that what we sign with out digital identity will not be modified in the future.
+So, with blockchain as a mean of storing data permanently without any option to modify them we can make sure that what we sign with our digital identity will not be modified in the future.

-## Data Availability
+## Permanent Data Availability

 But what if our data are stored into a blockchain, but that blockchain is run on a centralized server or by different computers belonging to the same operator?